 Monsplasty, or mons reduction surgery, as described above, produces more scarring than liposuction.
 While it is possible to perform a mons reduction at the same time as a tummy tuck and liposuction, it’s best to take your doctor’s advice on this before insisting on having it done all at once.
 It might be better in some cases, in terms of healing time and risk of infection, to have these procedures done in separate stages.

-I am a board-certified plastic surgeon in San Jose with extensive experience in body contouring surgery.
-Please contact us to schedule a consultation or call us at (408) 356-4241 with your questions.
+At Reveal Plastic Surgery, our board-certified plastic surgeons have extensive experience in body contouring surgery.
+Please use our online form to request a consultation or call us at (408) 356-4241 with your questions.
 Cosmetic consultations are offered free of charge.